ojcharles/MutationFeatures/README.md

 ## Description

-A container that takes a protein sequence [.fasta] (and optionally also a [.pdb] file), iterates through all possible amino acid mutations from this wild-type strain, and returns a large number of columns represeting various descriptions of those mutations.
+A container that takes a protein sequence [.fasta] (and optionally also a structure [.pdb]).
+Then returns a table with rows representing each possible AA mutation, and columns representing descriptions of those mutations.

-The idea is that this will be a useful tool for those looking to find patterns that distinguish resistance or disease causing mutations for example from the bulk of other mutations.
+The idea is that this will be a useful tool for those looking to find patterns that distinguish resistance or disease causing mutations.

 Features include:

- - Evolutionary: PSSM, conservation,
+ - Evolutionary: PSSM_wild_type, PSSM_mutant_type, site_conservation
- - Structural: Disorder, solvent accesibility, secondary structure
+ - Structural: Disorder, solvent accessibility, secondary structure
- - Physiochemical: Change in charge, hydrophilicity, VDW's radius
+ - Physicochemical: Change in charge, hydrophobicity, VDW radius
- - Ligand: Probability residue is in a pocket, is the residue contacting the msot likely drug pocket.
+ - Ligand: Probability residue is in a pocket, is the residue contacting the most likely drug pocket.
  - Language embedding of residue: Prot5

-When provided only a sequence, only predicted strucrual features are generated.
+When provided only a sequence, only predicted structural features are generated.

 When provided both a sequence and a pdb file, structural features derived from the structure will be appended (all residues required to be resolved) .